 One of the website mistakes often made is unclear navigation.
 The user should be able to intuitively navigate your website, especially now, with more and more new technologies available in website design.

 Using concise text for all links can help guide the user to their next step on the site.
 Graphics with text added to them can dispel any doubts the user has on where they will be redirected to after clicking.
 Links and buttons should stand out clearly and must always be a relevant link from their current context.
 Don’t waste time or discourage the user by leading them to a dead end.

 Organise your navigation structure to be consistent with the rest of your website.
 Never allow your users to get lost when navigating your website and ensure everything is clear and at your fingertips.
 Remember most users will leave your website if they don’t find what they are looking for in less than 3 clicks.

 Lack of current content.

 Have you created a news or blog section on your website, but don’t have the time or the desire to populate it?
-Users can see this as, if you don’t care about the content on your site being up to date, then they won’t see a point in visiting your site.
-It can also give off the impression that your company is no longer in operation, for example if the most recent news post was added 2 years ago.
+Users can see if you don’t care about the content on your site being up to date.
+Meaning they won’t see a point in visiting your site.
+It can also give off the impression that your company is no longer in operation.
+For example if the most recent news post was added 2 years ago.
 Remember, search engines also operate in a similar way.

 Keeping your content up to date is an easy and important solution.
 Ideally, at least once a week, some form of the content update is applied.
-You can write about what is happening in the company, industry news or even world news which can have an effect on your market.
+You can write about what is happening in the company, or industry news.
+Even world news which can have an effect on your market.
 Brief posts are enough to show that your company is still alive and dynamic.
 It will also have a positive effect on your positioning within search engines, in turn increasing traffic to your website.